AliImanifard/AliImanifard.github.io/experience.md

 **Period:** 2024 - 2024

 - **Instructor:** Prof. Dr. Shiva Kamkar
-- Delivered lectures on “An Introduction to the R Programming Language” and “Data Visualization in R with ggplot2 (Beginning to Advanced),” led weekly discussion sections, and conducted 13 recitation sessions, effectively clarifying complex concepts while guiding students through problem-solving and application of statistical learning theory.
+- **Delivered lectures** on “An Introduction to the R Programming Language” and “Data Visualization in R with ggplot2 (Beginning to Advanced),” **led weekly discussion sections**, and conducted **13 recitation sessions**, effectively clarifying complex concepts while guiding students through problem-solving and application of statistical learning theory.
 - Developed, administered, and graded assignments, quizzes, and exams, and provided constructive feedback on student understanding.
 - Provided comprehensive academic support by addressing student questions and concerns regarding course material and assignments, thereby contributing to a positive and engaging learning environment.